Harshit2k1/Server-Load-Balancer-Using-Mininet/README.md

-  Server Load Balancer with MiniNet

-# Server Load Balancer with MiniNet
+# Server Load Balancer with MiniNet (based on Network Link Utilization)

 This project implements a server load balancer using MiniNet.
 It consists of a custom topology with multiple servers, a load balancer, and clients.
 The system efficiently distributes HTTP requests among multiple servers, ensuring balanced resource usage **based on the Network Utilization of Servers**.